-We have had the opportunity to share our animals with both adults and children with disabilities on many occasions over the past 10 years, and have had the opportunity to see the benefits first hand.
+We have had the opportunity to share our animals with both adults and children with disabilities on many occasions over the past 10 years, and have had the opportunity to see the benefits firsthand.

-In the United States animal assisted therapy is very popular and now is becoming more and more popular here is Australia.
+In the United States animal-assisted therapy is very popular and now is becoming more and more popular here is Australia.

 A person can put aside his or her own troubles in the immediate job of caring for a horse.
 Horses are large and strong, which challenges a person to overcome his fear in order to work with the animal.
-Horses mirror moods, too; they respond negatively to negative emotions, teaching the client that his behaviour can affect others, and making it necessary to modify behaviour in order to work successfully with the animal.
+Horses mirror moods, too; they respond negatively to negative emotions, teaching the client that his behavior can affect others, and making it necessary to modify behavior in order to work successfully with the animal.

 Donkeys are sometimes used as well, in programs that are very similar to equine programs.
-The gentle nature of donkeys, and their smaller stature, makes them less intimidating for children who may be easily scared by a horse.
+The gentle nature of donkeys, and their smaller stature, make them less intimidating for children who may be easily scared by a horse.

-Though cats aren’t as easy to include in AAT (animal assisted therapy) programs (mainly because more people are allergic to them), some programs work very well in assisted living and nursing homes.
+Though cats aren’t as easy to include in AAT (animal-assisted therapy) programs (mainly because more people are allergic to them), some programs work very well in assisted living and nursing homes.
 Because cats are calmer, older people are often more comfortable with them than with dogs.
 Cats are also able to get physically closer to a patient (sitting in her lap, for example) than most dogs, and the closeness can provide added comfort and ease feelings of loneliness in older patients.

-Other small animals are often used as well; rabbits, guinea pigs, chick, ducklings, birds, even fish.
+Other small animals are often used as well; rabbits, guinea pigs, chicks, ducklings, birds, and even fish.
 The smaller animals are great for older patients, or in group homes and other residential settings.
 The presence of an animal can make a clinical setting feel more like home, and help patients relax.

 The emotional effects that therapy animals bring to their patients are even more wide-ranging and important.
 Therapy animals are proven to reduce stress, loneliness, grief, fear, and pain.
 They allow patients to focus their attention on something outside of themselves—an especially important part of therapy for the mentally ill, who can have difficulty thinking or talking about nothing but their own problems.